 1. Picking a Spot for a Stealth Outdoor Grow

 First thing’s first – you’ve got to pick the safest spot for your outdoor grow.

 – Scope Out the Spot

 Initially, you want to inspect any possible grow site at least three times during the week and make sure to make note of any (unwanted) visitors or passers-by.
 Another technique is to thoughtfully leave a twenty-dollar bill in more than one random place around the chosen area.
 Put it somewhere visible yet steady so the wind doesn’t blow it away.
 If your notes are still there upon your return two weeks later, you know that the spot is most probably safe and free of society.

-– Hide your Plants from Plain View
+– Hide your Weed Plants from Plain View

 – Far from a Visible Path

-2. Camouflage your Plants
+2. Disguise your Cannabis Plants

 – You can plant your cannabis in a decorative container that makes it grow in a non-typical pattern.
 See more in the section below.